-- Have an appointment in the diary arranged or agreed by the Manager.
-Exceptions are Ofsted, Children's Services and Environmental Health. - Be greeted at the gate and or door by a CF Suitable Person, - Show photographic identification and be on official business such as Environmental Heath Officers who carry the required ID, however their visits are unannounced. - Sign in on the visitors log and be signed out by a CF Suitable Person.
+- Be greeted at the gate and or door by a CF Suitable Person, - Show photographic identification, have an appointment, or be on official business such as Environmental Heath Officers who carry the required ID, however their visits are unannounced. - Sign in on the visitors log and be signed out by a CF Suitable Person.